 Hara Castle Ruins

-Hara Castle (原城, Harajō) stands as a powerful reminder of Japan’s turbulent past.
-Perched above the Ariake Sea, it was the site of the decisive battle during the Shimabara Rebellion of 1637–1638, where Christian peasants rebelled against harsh taxation and persecution.
-The castle held strong for over a year before it fell, its defenders killed and fortifications razed.
-Today, visitors can explore the castle ruins, including stone walls and gate foundations.
-A small park now occupies the main bailey, featuring a monument and a bronze statue of young rebel leader Amakusa Shiro.
+Hara Castle (原城, Harajō) stands as a significant historical landmark on the Shimabara Peninsula, offering a glimpse into Japan’s turbulent past.
+Perched high above the Ariake Sea, the castle was the site of the decisive battle during the Shimabara Rebellion (1637–1638), a violent uprising led by Christian peasants protesting severe taxation and religious persecution.
+The castle withstood a siege for over a year, but eventually, it was overtaken.
+The defenders were killed, and the fortifications were demolished.
+Today, visitors can explore the ruins of Hara Castle, including remnants of stone walls and the foundations of gates.
+A small park now occupies the central bailey, where a monument and a bronze statue of Amakusa Shiro, the young leader of the rebellion, stand in tribute to the brave rebels.

 Hours and Fees